-The conceptual framework builds on literature specific to the somewhat unique nature of liminoid tourism settings in which a sense of togetherness and 'communitas' (Turner, 1982) may emerge.
-Nevertheless, future research could apply the notion of social practices as a source of value co-creation in other C2C interaction-rich contexts, provided that the situational and contextual elements of social practices are fully acknowledged.
-Researchers could, for instance, illuminate the nature and appeal of shared consumption of various tourist groups or subcultures that emerge in specific tourism situations, such as strangers co-participating in guided tours, clubbers in island destinations, or families visiting heritage tourism attractions.
-Similarly, the proposed framework may be of interest to researchers looking at co-creation in the context of festivals, conferences and business events.
+Researchers could, for instance, illuminate the nature and appeal of shared consumption of various tourist groups or subcultures that emerge in specific tourism situations, such as guided tours, clubbers in island destinations, or families visiting heritage tourism attractions.
+Similarly, the proposed framework may be of interest to researchers looking at co-creation in the context of conferences and business events.
 Additionally, future studies could break down the framework and look in detail at the specific elements/components of tourists' social practices in the pre-, during, and post-liminoid stages of tourism experiences.
-Empirical testing of the framework is also desirable.
+Empirical testing of the framework in a variety of socially dense tourism and leisure contexts is also desirable.

-The tourism industry is full of experiences of a social nature, in which people with similar interests, motivations and goals meet together and interact.
+In conclusion, the tourism industry is full of experiences of a social nature and settings in which people with similar interests, motivations and goals meet together and interact.
 Rather than striving to persuade socialising tourists that the service offering is valuable to them in some way, tourism organisations benefit from recognising how they can potentially play a role in facilitating tourists' ongoing C2C co-creation processes.
-The theoretical discussion in this paper highlights different perspectives that exist in more holistic value paradigms.
-The conceptual framework then presents a novel approach to value co-creation research in tourism marketing.
-By drawing on empirical studies built on frameworks such as this, tourism organisations can design their value propositions based on more in-depth and all encompassing knowledge of what tourists actually do with their service.
+The conceptual framework proposed in this paper highlights different perspectives that exist in more holistic value paradigms, thus presenting a novel approach to tourism marketing research.
+By drawing on empirical studies built on frameworks such as this tourism organisations can begin to design their value propositions based on more in-depth and all encompassing knowledge of what tourists actually do with their service.